garrandall/popular-music-data/tracks/who-s-that-chick--david-guetta-rihanna.md

   rank: 91
   ranking_list: Billboard Hot 100
   start_date: '2011-03-12'
+release_year: 2010
+runtime: 165600
 ---
 Feel the adrenaline moving under my skin
-It’s an addiction, such an eruption
+It's an addiction, such an eruption
-Sound is my remedy feeding me energy
+Sound is my remedy, feeding me energy
 Music is all I need

-Baby, I just wanna daaaaaaance
+Baby, I just wanna dance
-I don’t really caaaaaaare
+I don't really care
-I just wanna daaaaaaance
+I just wanna dance
-I don’t really care care care (You can feel it in the air, yeah.)
+I don't really care, care, care
+(You can feel it in the air, yeah)

-She’s been a crazy dita disco diva and you wonder Who’s that chick?
-Who’s that chick?
+She's a mean-eyed crazy dita
+Disco diva and you wonder
+Who's that chick?
+Who's that chick?
 Too cold for you to keep her
 Too hot for you to leave her
-Who’s that chick?
-Who’s that chick?
+Who's that chick?
+Who's that chick?
-Who’s that chick?
-Who’s that chick?
+Who's that chick?
+Who's that chick?
-Who’s that chick?
-Who’s that chick?
+Who's that chick?
+Who's that chick?

-Back on the dancefloor bad enough to take me home
-Bass kicking so hard blazing through my beating heart French kissin' on the floor, heart is beating hardcore Everybody's getting a little tipsy off the crazy Goose This will end up on the news
+Back on the dance floor, better not to take me home Bass kicking so hard, blazing through my beating heart French kissing on the floor, heart is beating hardcore Heard everybody is getting a little sexy off the crazy juice This will end up on the news

-Baby, I just wanna daaaaaaance
+Baby, I just wanna dance
-I don’t really caaaaaaare
+I don't really care
-I just wanna daaaaaaance
+I just wanna dance
-I don’t really care care care (You can feel it in the air, yeah.)
+I don't really care, care, care
+(You can feel it in the air, yeah)

-She’s been a crazy dita disco diva and you wonder Who’s that chick?
-Who’s that chick?
+She's a mean-eyed crazy dita
+Disco diva and you wonder
+Who's that chick?
+Who's that chick?
 Too cold for you to keep her
 Too hot for you to leave her
+Who's that chick?
+Who's that chick?
+Who's that chick?
+Who's that chick?
-Who’s that chick?
-Who’s that chick?
+Who's that chick?
+Who's that chick?

+Ultra sexual
+The night has got me love sprung
+I won't stop until the sun is up, oh yeah
+My heart is a dancer, beating like a disco drum (Oh-oh-oh-ooh-oh-oh-oh)
+Ultra sexual
-Ultra sexual the night has got me love sprung
+The night has got me love sprung
-I won’t stop until the sun is up oh yeah
+I won't stop until the sun is up, oh yeah
 My heart is a dancer beating like a disco drum
-Oh, oh oh, oh wohh, oh oh

-Ultra sexual the night has got me love sprung
-I won’t stop until the sun is up oh yeah
-My heart is a dancer beating like a disco drum
 Beating like a disco drum
+(Beating like a disco drum)
 Beating like a disco drum
-Beating like a disco drum

-She’s been a crazy dita disco diva and you wonder Who’s that chick?
-Who’s that chick?
+She's a mean-eyed crazy dita
+Disco diva and you wonder
+Who's that chick?
+Who's that chick?
 Too cold for you to keep her
 Too hot for you to leave her
-Who’s that chick?
-Who’s that chick?
+Who's that chick?
+Who's that chick?
-Who’s that chick?
-Who’s that chick?
+Who's that chick?
+Who's that chick?
-Who’s that chick?
-Who’s that chick?
+Who's that chick?
+Who's that chick?